OstrowskiDev/old-school-youtube/README.md

 This repository holds Old School YouTube Firefox extension files.

-Extension aims to hide non video content from YouTube's main page.
+This Firefox extension aims to hide non video content from YouTube's main page.
 Focusing mainly on Shorts Section and other content that normally can only be disabled temporarily.
 Thus giving back to the users ability to decide what content they want to see on YouTube's main page.

 Extension focuses on YouTube's main page experience.
-You will be able to view shorts on their dedicated page, specific channel pages, and so on.
+Currently no changes were made to YouTube's sub-pages.
+Although one is planned (see below).
+You will be able to view shorts on their dedicated page, channel pages, and so on.

 ## Requirements